oohlaf/dotsecrets/README.rst

 By storing your configuration files in a public Git repository, you can synchronize your settings between multiple devices or share them with others.
-Any private information is kept in a single file store outside the repository.
+Any private information is kept in a single file stored outside the repository.
 It's up to the user to transport this file between devices.

 This tool is similar in functionality to Briefcase [2]_ but differs